 In order to prevent an attacker from forging your server to generate push and playback URLs, you can configure the hotlink protection encryption key in the LVB Console as shown below (do not disclose this key), so that the attacker cannot easily fake valid push and playback URLs, as shown in the figure below.

 First, you need to configure an encryption key in the console, which is used to generate the hotlink protection signature on your server.
 Since Tencent Cloud holds the same key as you do, it can decrypt and confirm the signature you generate.

 An encryption key can be either a push hotlink protection key or a playback hotlink protection key.
 The former is used to generate a push hotlink protection URL, while the latter a playback hotlink protection URL.
-Go to LVB Console > Domain Management, click a domain name or Manage, and select Push Configuration to configure a push hotlink protection key in the LVB Console as shown below:
+Go to LVB Console > Domain Management, click a domain name or Manage, and select Push Configuration to configure a push hotlink protection key, as shown in the figure below.

 However, it is obviously inappropriate to put such a long string of time in the URL.
-In actual use, we convert 2018 to a UNIX timestamp first, 12 txTime 29 14:13:45 to a UNIX timestamp first, I.E., 1546064025 (matters related to the conversion and various backend programming languages are all taken care of by a time function in your programming language for conversion and processing), and then convert it to a hexadecimal string to further reduce the character length, I.E., txTime = 1546064025 (decimal) = 5C271099 (hexadecimal).
+In actual use, we convert 2018-12-29 14:13:45 to a UNIX timestamp first, i.e., 1546064025 (you can call a time function in your programming language for conversion and processing), and then convert it to a hexadecimal string to further reduce the character length, i.e., txTime = 1546064025 (decimal) = 5C271099 (hexadecimal).
 Using a decimal string is also supported.

-- If the expiration time is too short, when the host encounters network jitters during a live broadcast, the push cannot be resumed because the push URL expires.
+- If the expiration time is too short, when the host encounters network jitters during live streaming, the push cannot be resumed because the push URL expires.